tremor-rs/tremor-www/docs/Workshop/examples/30_servers_lt_http/README.md

 ### Error handling

-Of special interest is the binding specific for error handling -- we make sure to link the `err` ports from all the involved onramp/pipeline aretefacts and also ensure that the error events from those artefacts are bubbled up to the client appropriately, with proper HTTP status code (the latter is done via routing them all to the central [internal_error_processing](etc/tremor/config/internal_error_processing.trickle) pipeline).
+Of interest is the binding specific for error handling -- we make sure to link the `err` ports from all the involved onramp/pipeline aretefacts and also ensure that the error events from those artefacts are bubbled up to the client appropriately, with proper HTTP status code (the latter is done via routing them all to the central [internal_error_processing](etc/tremor/config/internal_error_processing.trickle) pipeline).

 ```yaml
   - id: error